SUCCULENT GROW GUIDE

 Pumice is OK, but it tends to float up during watering and eventually breaks down.
 Do not use vermiculite or fine sand as these tend to retain water and sometimes become cement-like over time.

-One rule of thumb to keep in mind: Some succulents, such as those from extremely arid environments, including stone imitators like Lithops, Conophytum, and Dinteranthus, do best in a potting mix that is 100% inorganic, with no humus at all.
+One rule of thumb to keep in mind: Some lush plants, such as those from extremely arid environments, including stone imitators like Lithops, Conophytum, and Dinteranthus, do best in a potting mix that is 100% inorganic, with no humus at all.
+They are very drought tolerant and should be watered only very limitedly.

 Porous clay pots (otherwise known as terra cotta), although heavier and more expensive than plastic containers, are preferred because they “breathe” and allow the soil mix to dry out faster.
 If you use glass, plastic, stoneware, or glazed pots, you should use a faster draining potting soil (i.e., a higher percentage of inorganic spacer).